 Onboarding session dates will be arranged to suit your schedule.
 We will be in touch with you to arrange a mutually convenient date.

 Once we have confirmation your vulnerable sector check is underway, have a copy of your volunteer application form and you have attended the onboarding session you are ready for your learning conversation.
 We will send you the contact details of the social worker so you can both arrange a mutually convenient time to meet.
-Remember to let us know if you decide not to continue the process to become a volunteer Ally.

 Step 3 – Learning Conversation

 Step 2 must be completed before you will be booked for your learning conversation.
 This is an in-person discussion with a social worker, lasting 90 to 120 minutes.
-We’ll get to know you, your personality, hobbies and interests.
-This helps us narrow down the entire waiting list to those that are possibly the best match for you.
+We will get to know you, your personality, hobbies and interests.
+This helps us narrow down the entire waiting list to those that are the best match for you.
 After your learning conversation the social worker will contact your references.
 Please notify them to expect this call.

 Step 4 – Match Presentation